scode/pwbox/README.md

 documentation, the only reason this code is public is to allow people to review the crypto stuff.

-Reviewers: See PWBox.java; it has a description of the format and the tiny implementation.
+Crypto reviewers: See PWBox.java; it has a description of the format used.

 [![Travis Build Status](https://travis-ci.org/scode/pwbox.svg?branch=master)](https://travis-ci.org/scode/pwbox)